snowplow-incubator/consent-tracking-accelerator/content/tracking/_index.md

 Get started with consent related events using the JavaScript tracker.
 The tracking API is made to be simple, understandable and feel familiar with other tracking solutions.

-Once set up, you will be able to setup consent preference tracking adjusted to your selected consent management platform (CMP).
+Once set-up, you will be able to setup consent preference tracking adjusted to your selected consent management platform (CMP).